Arepas con queso are savory, cheese filled corn cakes cooked on a griddle. This South American treat is delicious with any meal!

 You do need some specific ingredients for this recipe.
 Please note – specific ingredients that might be new to you doesn’t necessarily mean scary and crazy and hard to find.
 It just means new.

 - Cotija cheese – This is an aged, crumbly cheese that is sold in a white wheel.
 It has a salty and milky flavor that kind of resembles a cross between feta and parmesan cheese.
-Find this in the speciality cheese section of your local grocers.
+Find this in the specialty cheese section of your local grocers.
 You can also substitute queso fresco.

 - Warm water – Warm tap water will help you make the dough.